Paymenter/docs/docs/installation/install-db.md

 sidebar_position: 2
 ---

-# Install & Setup DataBase
+# Install & Setup DataBases

 For this project you would need to setup a database.